alexandremattioli/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    |vnf-add-detail.png|

-   The following parameters are supported.
+   The following parameters are supported:

    - name: The name of the VNF detail.
 The valid values are: ACCESS_METHODS, USERNAME, PASSWORD, SSH_USER, SSH_PASSWORD, SSH_PORT, WEB_USER, WEB_PASSWORD,
      HTTP_PATH, HTTP_PORT, HTTPS_PATH, HTTPS_PORT, ICON, VERSION, VENDOR and MAINTAINER

    - value: The value of the VNF detail.
-If the name is access_methods, the valid values are: console, http, https, ssh-key, ssh-password
+If the name is access_methods, the valid values are: console, http, https, ssh-key and ssh-password.

 #.
 To edit or remove VNF details, click on the corresponding icon of each VNF detail.